stackedboxes/romualdo/doc/testing.md

 An array of strings, which represent the expected output from the Storyworld.

-`input` and `output` are used in lockstep: first an output is used, then an input is send, then a new output is taken, and so on.
-So, there must be one output more than inputs.
+TODO: I initially wrote the following sentence, but it's wrong and need to be better thought out. "`input` and `output` are used in lockstep: first an output is used, then an input is send, then a new output is taken, and so on.
+So, there must be one output more than inputs."

 ### `exitCode`